Anderson-Lai/ib-notes/slchemistry/chemistry.md

 the higher the ionization energy, the harder to remove an electron
 the higher the elctron affinity, the easier it is to gain an electron

+# Oct.
+22, 2024

+**atomic radius** - the larger the atom, the more *shielding* occurs, which makes the valence electron more and more reactive

+Ex: why is phosphorus' ionization energy higher than sulphur?
+P - ...3p3
+S - ...3p4

+- a half filled orientation is the next best altnerative to a fully-filled orientation
+- S has 4 electrons in p, it "wants" to go to 3 electrons to be half filled
+- the slight repulsion in one of the orientations make it easier for S to lose an electron

+why does sulphur have a higher melting point?

+- S8 vs P4 - higher LDF for S
+- S has an extra proton, increase attraction, which lowers atomic radius, increasing strength (it has a better **effective nuclear charge**)